Be on Alert – Fraudulent Employment Offers. Learn More

 - Knowledge of the mechanisms and strategies that are being deployed under the GHSA and other similar mechanisms to combat emerging infectious threats and AMR

-MSc in clinical diagnostics or a related field
+- A minimum of an MSc in clinical diagnostics or a related field.

-- 5+ years' experience in diagnostics strengthening in developing countries
+- At least five years of experience in diagnostics strengthening in developing countries.

 - Experience implementing diagnostic network capacity building

-- Ability to travel at least 35% time, when travel resumes
+- Ability to travel at least 35% time, post-pandemic restrictions.

 - Familiarity with USG strategies and policies

-- Ability to communicate at a professional level in French
+- Ability to communicate verbally and in writing at a professional level in French

 Working at ICF